danicakirana/-C23PS423_CC/readme.md

     ` docker push gcr.io/[PROJECT_ID]/[your-folder] `
     The container will be uploaded to the Container Registry in the corresponding Google Cloud Platform project.

-11. Next, create a Cloud Run service by running the following command in asia-southeast2 (Jakarta):
+11. Next, create a Cloud Run service in Google Cloud console.
-    ` gcloud run deploy --image gcr.io/[PROJECT_ID]/[service-name] --platform managed --region asia-southeast2 --allow-unauthenticated fastapi-model-ml `

-12. GCP will prompt you to choose a region to deploy the Cloud Run service.
-Select the region that suits your needs.

-13. After the deployment process is complete, GCP will provide a URL that can be used to access the deployed FastAPI application.
+12. After the deployment process is complete, GCP will provide a URL that can be used to access the deployed FastAPI application.
 Copy that URL from the output and try accessing it in a web browser or using an API testing tool like Postman.

 ## Demo of FastAPI Models
 To try the demo of the above model, you can open the following link: https://rekomendasi-uctmtl3fka-et.a.run.app/docs